ubc-library-rc/gis-reference-mapping/index.md

 This workshop will provide an overview of how to create simple, static reference maps to accompany academic publications.
 We will use [QGIS](https://qgis.org/), a free and open-source Geographic Information System (GIS) for analyzing, modifying, and visualizing spatial data.

-Why make your own reference map?
-While maps of your research area may already exist, they often have licenses that prohibit their republication elsewhere.
-Alternatively, you might want to show a location specific to your research, or mark the sites where fieldwork was conducted.
-Although the use of existing maps is frequently restricted, the data that created them is often readily available.
-This means you can make your own map with it!

 This workshop is geared towards mapping novices.
 If you want to create  a map that geographically contextualizes your study area, or have a project involving data with a spatial component you're eager to visualize, this workshop is for you.
 While making such maps on your own can feel daunting, this workshop will give you the confidence to:

 - Decide what kind of map best conveys your research or contextualizes your study area;